Texas Tech Red Raiders

-The Texas Tech Red Raiders and Lady Raiders are the athletic teams that represent Texas Tech University, located in Lubbock, Texas.
+The Texas Tech Red Raiders and Lady Raiders are the athletic teams that represent Texas Tech University, located in Lubbock, Texas, United States.
 The women's basketball team uses the name Lady Raiders, while the school's other women's teams use the "Red Raiders" name.

 The university's athletic program fields 17 varsity teams in 11 sports all of whom have combined to win 77 conference championships as well as 4 national championships.
 The Masked Rider and Raider Red serve as the mascots representing the teams, and the school colors are scarlet red and black.
 Texas Tech athletics teams compete at the National Collegiate Athletic Association (NCAA) Division I level and is a founding member of the Big 12 Conference.

 From 1932 until 1956, the university belonged to the Border Intercollegiate Athletic Association.
 Texas Tech was admitted to the Southwest Conference on May 12, 1956.
 When the Southwest Conference disbanded in 1995, Texas Tech, along with the University of Texas at Austin, Texas A&M University, and Baylor University, joined with all eight former members of the Big Eight Conference to form the Big 12 Conference.

 The university's athletic director is College Football Playoff committee representative Kirby Hocutt.
 Bob Knight, the most notorious coach in men's Division I basketball history, coached the Red Raiders men's basketball team from 2001 to 2008.
 Following Bob Knight's retirement in 2008, his son Pat Knight assumed head coaching duties.
 The Red Raiders football team, which has been coached by Mike Leach from 2000 to 2009, is a member of the NCAA Football Bowl Subdivision and has appeared in the 19th-most bowl games of any team.
 Tommy Tuberville was named head coach in 2010 following the firing of Mike Leach and remained in the position until 2012 before resigning.
 He was replaced by former Texas Tech quarterback Kliff Kingsbury in 2013.
 In 1993, led by coach Marsha Sharp, the Lady Raiders basketball team won the NCAA Women's Basketball Championship.
 Following Sharp's retirement in 2006, Kristy Curry was named Lady Raiders head coach.
 Red Raiders baseball coach Larry Hays, who is one of only four coaches in NCAA baseball history to win 1,500 career games, retired in 2008.
 In 2019, Track and Field Director Wes Kittley won the NCAA Outdoor Track and Field Championships to secure the first men’s NCAA national championship in the school’s history.